- The Fiscal

 To evaluate the government’s fiscal situation, analysts typically reference the total deficit — the gap between total federal spending and revenues.
 However, another measurement — the primary deficit — focuses on the difference between government revenues and spending, excluding interest payments.
 By excluding debt service, the primary deficit highlights the underlying structural imbalance between the amount of money that the federal government brings in each year (mostly through taxes) and how much it costs to provide government goods and services.

-Interest costs fell in 2020 as a result of lower interest rates associated with the economic slowdown during the pandemic; however, rates have recently increased as inflation has grown.
-CBO projects that rising debt and higher rates in the future will cause interest payments to double as a percentage of GDP by 2032 — from 1.6 percent to 3.3 percent.
+Interest costs fell in 2020 and 2021 as a result of lower interest rates associated with the economic slowdown during the pandemic; however, rates have increased as inflation has grown.
+CBO projects that rising debt and higher rates in the future will cause interest payments to increase 45 percent as a percentage of GDP by 2033 — from 2.5 percent to 3.7 percent.
 Mounting interest costs will make the gap between the primary and total deficit widen over time.